particle-iot/docs/src/content/reference/discontinued/cellular/canada-sunset.md

 Rogers has [announced](https://www.rogers.com/support/mobility/3g-network-retirement-everything-you-need-to-know) the shutdown of their 3G network on July 31, 2025.

+While Rogers had officially sunset 2G in 2021, devices may still connect via 2G in some areas.
+2G and 3G service may end at any time, without warning, as it is past the sunset deadline.

 ### Bell Mobility

 Bell Mobility is expected to sunset 3G on December 31, 2025.